 A prime example of publicly supported infill redevelopment and public-private partnership along Main Street is the transformation of the former City Hall site.
-This project, grounded in a key recommendation of the 2011 Land Use Strategy, involved the relocation of City Hall and service garage facilities to make room for redevelopment along Main Street.
-While a recommendation of the 2011 Strategy, the concept percolated for several decades but lacked a strategic direction to go from ideation to execution.
+This project, grounded in a key recommendation of the 2011 Land Use Strategy, involved the relocation of City Hall and service garage facilities from their originally planned locations on Main Street to make room for redevelopment.
+While a recommendation of the 2011 Land Use Strategy, the concept percolated for several decades but lacked a strategic direction to go from ideation to execution.

-Ultimately, City Hall was relocated into a renovated space in the Bexley Square Shopping Center, previously occupied by the Bexley's Monk restaurant.
-The City restructured the Shopping Center, retaining ownership of the northern tenant space while transferring the southern spaces and the former City Hall property to the Bexley Community Improvement Corporation (CIC).
-Concurrently, the CIC entered into a 50-year ground lease with Continental Development, leading to the successful redevelopment of the site into a Giant Eagle Market District Express, which opened in 2016, implementing another 2011 Strategy recommendation of fostering a neighborhood grocery within the city.
+Ultimately, City Hall was relocated into a renovated space in the Bexley Square Shopping Center, previously occupied by the Bexley Monk restaurant.
+The City restructured the shopping center, retaining ownership of the northern tenant space while transferring the southern spaces and the former City Hall property to the BCIC.
+Concurrently, the BCIC entered into a 50-year ground lease with Continental Development, leading to the successful redevelopment of the site into a Giant Eagle Market District Express, which opened in 2016, implementing another 2011 Land Use Strategy recommendation of fostering a neighborhood grocery within the city.

-Revenue from the Giant Eagle lease and Bexley Square tenant spaces supports CIC operations and offset debt service for City Hall's relocation and renovation.
+Revenue from the Giant Eagle lease and Bexley Square tenant spaces supports BCIC operations and offset debt service for City Hall's relocation and renovation.
 Today, this project exemplifies effective public-private collaboration, and stands as an example of publicly supported infill redevelopment.